How do you write a convincing application?

 What will not be compensated:

-As the Fund wants to promote collective professionalisation and collaboration with this open call, a fixed allocation method has been drawn up on how the budget is to be divided amongst the parties involved.
+As the Fund wishes to encourage collective professionalisation with this open call, a fixed allocation method has been established for dividing the budget among the parties involved.

 The allocation method is as follows: